Münsterhof: History

-On 18 July 1336, Rudolf Brun defeated his political opponents in the Rat (council) of Zürich; these banned members found refuge with Count Johann I in Rapperswil.
-The so-called Äusseres Zürich, meaning the banned councilors, declared the feud (German: Fehde) and formed a coalition, and Johann I became the leader of Brun's opposition, among them the ancient councilors family Bilgeri.
-On 21 September 1337, Zürich troops moved over the Obersee to the Grynau Castle where Johann I was killed.
+On 18 July 1336, Rudolf Brun defeated his political opponents in the Rat (council) of Zurich; these banned members found refuge with Count Johann I in Rapperswil.
+The so-called Äusseres Zurich, meaning the banned councilors, declared a feud (German: Fehde) and formed a coalition, and Johann I became the leader of Brun's opposition, including the ancient councilor family Bilgeri.
+On 21 September 1337, Zurich troops moved over the Obersee to the Grynau Castle where Johann I was killed.
 Count Johann I's underaged children – Johann II, Rudolf, Gotfrid and Agnes – were set under guardianship of Albrecht, Duke of Austria.
 The feud was continued by Johann II in the late 1340s, and an attempted coup by Brun's opposition was forcefully put down after intensive street fights around Münsterhof plaza on 23–24 February 1350.
-Count Johann II was arrested for two years, Rapperswil and its castle were destroyed by the Zürich troops, and Brun's opponents executed or banned.
-After the intervention of Habsburg-Austria against Zürich, a peace contract was signed in 1352.
+Count Johann II was arrested for two years, Rapperswil and its castle were destroyed by the Zurich troops, and Brun's opponents executed or banned.
+After the intervention of Habsburg-Austria against Zurich, a peace treaty was signed in 1352.

 In 1504 AD, and probably much earlier, the passion play of the city's martyrs Felix and Regula was celebrated in the plaza.
-On 8 December 1524, on the day of the Immaculate Conception, Katharina von Zimmern, the imperial abbess of Zürich, passed the abbey and all rights to the council of Zürich.
-Following the Reformation in Zürich, the area was used as a pig market until 1667.
+On 8 December 1524, on the day of the Immaculate Conception, Katharina von Zimmern, the imperial abbess of Zurich, passed the abbey and all rights to the council of Zurich.
+Following the Reformation in Zurich, the area was used as a pig market until 1667.
 In 1676, the town square was renewed and paved with cobblestones.
-From 1627 to 1835, stalls were situated along the north wall of Fraumünster church.
+From 1627 to 1835, stalls were situated along the north wall of Fraumünster.

 In 1766, the Neptun fountain adorned Münsterhof plaza, but was removed 45 years later.
 During Züriputsch in September 1839, several thousand putschists stormed the city from the west, and fought the cantonal troops in the alleys between Paradeplatz and Münsterhof.
 In 1938, the plaza was rebuilt at its south-westerly side towards Poststrasse as it is today, now mainly being a parking facility nearby the pedestrian zones at Bahnhofstrasse, Paradeplatz and Limmatquai.